 Existing traffic steering can also be improved by providing a RAN node with information related to mobility or dual connectivity.

-For example, before initiating a handover, the source gNB, could use feedbacks on UE performance collected for successful handovers occurred in the past and received from neighboring gNBs.
+For example, before initiating a handover, the source gNB could use feedbacks on UE performance collected for successful handovers occurred in the past and received from neighbouring gNBs.

 Similarly, for the case of dual connectivity, before triggering the addition of a secondary gNB or triggering SN change, an eNB could use information (feedbacks) received in the past from the gNB for successfully completed SN Addition or SN Change procedures.

-In the two reported examples, the source RAN node of a mobility event, or the RAN node acting as Master Node (a eNB for EN-DC, a gNB for NR-DC) can use feedbacks received from the other RAN node, as input to an AI/ML function supporting traffic related decisions (e.g. selection of target cell in case of mobility, selection of a PSCell / Scell(s) in the other case), so that future decisions can be optimized.
+In the two reported examples, the source RAN node of a mobility event, or the RAN node acting as Master Node (a eNB for EN-DC, a gNB for NR-DC) can use feedbacks received from the other RAN node, as input to an AI/ML function supporting traffic related decisions (e.g., selection of target cell in case of mobility, selection of a PSCell / Scell(s) in the other case), so that future decisions can be optimized.

 5.3.2 Solutions and standard impacts